Bedding (animals): Types of bedding

 Wood shavings (pine, cedar, and aspen) are absorbent and have good odor control.
 Different textures such as fine cut, soft shreds, or thick cut are used for different animals.
 Wood shavings can be dusty and contain aromatic oils that can cause respiratory, gastrointestinal, urinary tract, or skin disorders and other health problems in some animals.
 Aspen and kiln-dried wood shavings tend to be less dusty, plus the oils are removed.

 Hemp bedding is extremely absorbent and thus efficient, has good odor control and minimal dust, and provides more insulation than other bedding materials.
 Additionally, hemp is naturally pest-repellent and horses are not tempted to eat it.
 Due to its low dust, hemp bedding is recommended for horses with allergy or respiratory issues.
 From an environmental consideration, hemp is more sustainable than wood as it requires both less time and human intervention to grow repeatedly.

 Corncob bedding contains no aromatic oils or dust.
 Corncobs are heat dried which makes it very absorbent.
 When water or urine is absorbed, the corncob will start molding so daily cleaning is needed.
 If not properly maintained, bacterial infections are likely to occur.
 Corncobs are cut to little pieces making it easy to ingest.
 This could be dangerous if ingested by a small animal.

 Paper bedding includes either recycled paper or cardboard boxes.
 Paper bedding is ideal for animals with allergies since it contains no oils and little dust.
 Unlike corncob bedding, paper bedding has no adverse effects with consumption.
 Paper is very absorbent, but when saturated with water or urine, a strong odor results.

-Straw is a soft, dry stalk containing small grains such as barley, oats, rice, rye, and wheat.
+Straw is the soft, dry stalk of grain crops such as barley, oats, rice, rye, and wheat.
 Straw is easy to handle and available in most agricultural areas.
 When deciding to use a straw, is imperative to make sure that the straw is not palatable.
 To do this, the seed must be checked to ensure it is not available for consumption.
 Straw has excellent absorbency and is unlikely to mold.